kadimetla/doc-adk-training/training/module19-loop-agents/lab.md

-# Module 18: Iterative Refinement with Loop Agents
+# Module 19: Iterative Refinement with Loop Agents

-## Lab 18: Building an Essay Refinement System
+## Lab 19: Building an Essay Refinement System

 ### Goal

-In this lab, you will build a self-improving agent system that uses a `LoopAgent` to iteratively refine an essay.
-This will demonstrate the powerful "Critic -> Refiner" pattern for achieving high-quality results.
+In this lab, you will build a self-improving agent system that uses a `LoopAgent` to iteratively refine an essay, demonstrating the powerful "Critic -> Refiner" pattern.

 ### The Architecture

-1.  **Initial Writer:** A single `LlmAgent` runs once to create the first draft of an essay.
+1.  **Initial Writer:** An agent runs once to create the first draft.
-2.  **Refinement Loop:** A `LoopAgent` then runs for a maximum of 5 iterations.
+2.  **Refinement Loop:** A `LoopAgent` runs repeatedly.
 In each loop:
-    *   **Critic Agent:** Evaluates the current essay draft and provides specific feedback for improvement, or an "APPROVED" message if it's good enough.
+    *   **Critic Agent:** Evaluates the current draft and provides feedback or an "APPROVED" message.
-    *   **Refiner Agent:** Reads the critique.
-If it's "APPROVED", it calls an `exit_loop` tool to terminate the process.
-Otherwise, it applies the feedback to create a better version of the essay, overwriting the previous draft in the state.
+    *   **Refiner Agent:** Applies the feedback to improve the draft, or calls an `exit_loop` tool if the draft is approved.

 ### Step 1: Create the Project Structure